barbaratoth75/APPDEV-106729/article.md

 ## Getting Started with Python
 ___________
 To get started with Python, you will need to download and install the Python software.
-You can download the latest version of Python from the official *[Python website] (https://www.python.org /downloads)*.
+You can download the latest version of Python from the official <a href="https://www.python.org">Python website</a> (https://www.python.org/downloads).
 Once you have installed Python, you can start writing and running code.
 To write code in Python, you can use any text editor or integrated development environment (IDE).
 Some popular IDEs for Python include IDLE (the built-in Python IDE), PyCharm, and Visual Studio Code.